-I am a big fun of apps!
-Both as an apps developer and as a smartphone user started way before the days it was even called a smart phone.
+I am a big fan of apps!
+Both as an apps developer and as a smartphone user started way before the days it was even called a smartphone.
 I own several phones with all possible operating systems and never miss a chance to install any new app I encounter.
 I may be a major factor in the total 2011 downloads number in appstores:)

 So if we follow this line of thought then we can predict two trends in the apps world for the near future:

 1. Apps will become narrower in functionality within time.
 We are actually witnessing this trend already where you can see every day a new app achieving a very narrow purpose.
 This won’t mean there won’t be a place for big “Photoshop” or “Office” like packages which are more like a wholesaler in a box, we will see those but they will not be the majority, not even close.
 This trend will occur simply because people have shorter and shorter spans of attention and more and more specific needs which can be answered efficiently only by something narrow enough and simple enough to learn and operate it immediately.
 In general, I put the “blame” for this trend on the low bandwidth we have available today for communicating with our phones and unless someone will invent a direct injection of new functionality into our brains we are of stuck with the growing trend of simpler apps.
 Just to put it in context, narrow apps does not mean “dummy” apps.
 Actually, the narrowing of the apps happens in terms of explicit functionality while there is an expansion in the implicit dimension of making the app adaptive to the specific context of the user which enables easier operation of the suggested functionality.
 This adaptation may require more technological investment in the app then other explicit features.
 For example, Siri has a very simple and narrow explicit functionality (she just listens and talks back with one button) while behind the scenes it holds a huge technological effort.